ptwiddle/MAS341-Graph-Theory/_lecturenotes/lecturex3.md

 <a href="http://presheaf.com/?d=d6p443t5v3w101e1r2g1u1x156y6870"><img src="http://presheaf.com/cache/d6p443t5v3w101e1r2g1u1x156y6870.png" title="click to go to presheaf.com for editing"/></a>

-Then on the inside of the circle, $$x$$ and $$c$$ are on different sides of the line $$a-x$$, and so the edge connecting them must go outside the circle.
+Then on the inside of the circle, $$x$$ and $$c$$ are on different sides of the line $$a-y$$, and so the edge connecting them must go outside the circle.
 The added edge could go around the right of the circle, as shown below here:

 <a href="http://presheaf.com/?d=d2s4y614j59131z1j4ul375e2s1r6l4g"><img src="http://presheaf.com/cache/d2s4y614j59131z1j4ul375e2s1r6l4g.png" title="click to go to presheaf.com for editing"/></a>